Next page

 Rubio- Goldsmith reflects on the presence of Mexican nuns from la Compañía de Maria growing up in Douglas, Arizona.
 Though not part of her formal education, their dedication to educating girls made a positive impact on her early formation.

-Rubio-Goldsmith talks about her time at UNAM, which was provided a strong political and cultural education for her.
+Rubio-Goldsmith talks about her time at UNAM, which provided a strong political and cultural education for her.

 Manzo area council launched a community policing program in the 1970s to combat police brutality.